-If structured products are offered to retail clients, the issuer must also prepare a Key Information Document (KID) in compliance with the requirements of the FinSA or the EU PRIIPs Regulation.
+If structured products are offered to retail clients, the issuer must also prepare a Key Information Document (KID) in compliance with the requirements of the Swiss Financial Services Act (FinSA) or the EU Packaged Retail and Insurance-based Investment Products Regulation (EU) No. 1286/2014.

-In the event that the underlying of the structured products are managed (actively managed certificate, AMC), they would not be classified as collective investment schemes from a Swiss perspective, as long as they are clearly labelled as structured products.
+In the event that the underlying of the structured products are managed (actively managed certificate), they would not be classified as collective investment schemes from a Swiss perspective, as long as they are clearly labelled as structured products.
 However, further regulatory questions arise such as the adequate licensing of the manager or sponsor.
 In the event that the underlying of the structured products is a collective investment scheme, the question arises whether this would be viewed as an indirect distribution of such underlying in Switzerland.
 This would be deemed to be so where the weight of any collective investment scheme is more than a third.